Reciprocity: States That Do Not Tax Nonresident Workers

-Reciprocal agreements between states allow residents of one state to work in other states without having to file nonresident tax returns there.
-This can greatly simplify tax time for people who live in one state but work in another, which is relatively common among those who live near state lines.
+Reciprocal agreements allow residents of one state to work in other neighboring states without having to file nonresident state tax returns there.
+This can greatly simplify tax time for people who live in one state but work in another, something that's relatively common among those who live near state lines.
 Several states have reciprocal agreements with others.

 It's Mostly About Tax Returns These Days

-The reciprocity rule deals predominantly with employees having to file two or more tax returns: resident returns in the states where they live and nonresident returns when they work anywhere else.
+The reciprocity rule deals predominantly with an employee having to file two or more tax returns—a resident returns in the state where he lives and nonresident returns in any other states where he works.

 The U.S. Supreme Court ruled against double taxation in 2015, stating that two or more states are no longer permitted to tax the same earnings.
 If you live in New York but work in Connecticut and pay taxes on that income in Connecticut, New York cannot tax you on it as well.
-New York must offer you a credit for taxes you paid elsewhere.
+New York must offer you a credit for the taxes you paid to Connecticut.

 District of Columbia